farcypeer46/FilingIQ_10K-Analyst_end-to-end-RAG-System/README.md

 # FilingIQ
-### Advanced RAG over SEC 10-K Filings, Powered by a Dual-Engine Architecture
+### Advanced RAG system built over SEC 10-K Filings, Powered by a Dual-Engine Architecture

-Trusted financial Q&A system built over real SEC 10-K filings of last 3 years from 5 major companies.
+Trusted financial Q&A RAG system built over real SEC 10-K filings of last 3 years from 5 major companies.
 Ask a question in plain English and FilingIQ pulls the *exact* figure from a validated table store, grounds every claim in a citation, and **refuses** when the filings don't support an answer or the evidence is uncertain, **zero hallucinated citations across